mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 Upon it execution, the cli outputs a series of details regarding generated files, where to find them, possible warnings and how to handle generated configs in order to configure a Projection Storer.

-Focusing on the execution ouput, a new folder `out` should have been created.
+Focusing on the command output, a new folder `out` should have been created.
 The output folder can be customized using the `-o` flag of the cli.
 Within this folder it should be possible to find another folder named as the selected service, where the reference to Real-Time Updater has been replaced with the one to Projection Storer.
 Below is reported the expected structure of the generated folder: